Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

 \item \emph{Secure elements are unaccountable to their users.} Because trusted hardware is impenetrable to users, users cannot know with certainty what their devices are doing.
-The inability to analyse the behaviour of a device undermines the trust that users can and should place in the device.
+The inability to analyse the operations of a device undermines the trust that users can and should place in the device.
 In essence, the device serves a second master that is not the user.
-Users cannot trust what they cannot verify, so they have every reason to be suspicious of unchecked promises on the part of hardware manufacturers or other privileged guarantors~\cite{stallman2002}.
-For example, secure elements can furnish information that can be used to identify the user or the user's previous transactions.
-By contrast, with open hardware, skilled members of the community can conduct audits and provide reports to the public.
+Users cannot trust what they cannot verify, so they have reason to be suspicious of unchecked promises on the part of hardware manufacturers or other privileged guarantors~\cite{stallman2002}.
+For example, tamper-proof components might store and furnish information that can be used to identify the user or the user's previous transactions.
+By contrast, with \textit{free hardware design}\footnote{``design that permits users to use the design (i.e., fabricate hardware from it) and to copy and redistribute it, with or without changes''~\cite{stallman2015}.}, skilled members of the community, unbound by nondisclosure agreements, can conduct audits on the design of the hardware and provide reports to the public.
 Of course, users with the means to do so can personally conduct the audits themselves or hire contractors to conduct the audits for them.
 However, it is not necessary for every user to actually run an audit; evidence suggests that similar benefits are achieved so long as all users \textit{can} perform audits if they choose to do so~\cite{heydtbenjamin2006}.

-\item \emph{Certified hardware discourages innovation.} Users who cannot create their own devices cannot innovate.
+\item \emph{Certified hardware discourages beneficial innovation.} Users who cannot create their own devices cannot innovate.
 Instituting a certification requirement for hardware serves to ensure that only those with the time and resources to pursue certification will be able to produce working devices.
 Regulations that increase the cost of entry are known to decrease entrepreneurship as well as innovation by existing firms~\cite{kozeniauskas2018}.
 Ordinary users and hobbyists will not be able to develop their own devices, creating a barrier to public understanding the of the core technology, encumbering public debate and consideration of alternative designs~\cite{felten2002,samuelson2016}.
+For this reason, hardware certification requirements may implicitly promote security through obscurity, contrary to accepted practices in security engineering~\cite{anderson2001}.